GervaisdeM/vpn-scripts/README.md

 ## Introduction
 I have to connect to multiple client vpn's for work and did not want to install vpn clients from multiple vendors, so I decided to use openconnect as it supports multiple protocols.
 The network-manager-gui controls were not working well for me on Ubuntu 22, so I decided to write a script to facilitate vpn connections.

-This script has been tested on Ubuntu, but should also work on macOS (the colour's will need adjusting).
+This script has been tested on Ubuntu and macOS.

 ## Requirements
 * openconnect